sayanh/kubecon2018/PITCHME.md

 - Random ordering between resources.
 When controllers queue off multiple types of resources, there is no guarantee of ordering amongst those resources.

 -->
+Note:
+    Ajit: What's going on in the SIG: api-machinery?
 ---
 ### News on apiextensions-servers/CRD